pygmt.GMTDataArrayAccessor

 <GridType.GEOGRAPHIC: 1>

-Accessing a xarray.DataArray from a xarray.Dataset always creates new instances, so these properties are always lost.
+Accessing a xarray.DataArray from a xarray.Dataset always creates new instances, so these properties are always lost if the source encoding is not available.
 The workaround is to assign the xarray.DataArray into a variable:

 >>> ds = xr.Dataset({"zval": grid})